MissaouiChedy/MissaouiChedy.github.io/_posts/2017-03-20-tag-helpers-rendering-part-2.md

 The complexity introduced by the collaboration between the `TagHelperScopeManager`, `TagHelperExecutionContext` and `TagHelperRunner` is necessary to handle *multiple tag helpers activation on the same html element* as well as to manage *nested tag helpers processing*.

-Nested tag helpers processing is still not clear and is going to be the subject of the upcoming post.
+Nested tag helpers processing is still not clear and is going to be the subject of an upcoming post some day.